 The change is meant to reflect the global nature of the journal that seeks to provide insights into how to apply new knowledge in the field.
-Another exciteducation and communication experts.
-To support their intended audience, they have been customized to reflect the needs and available resources in Alberta, including in major and minor centres and remote areas.
-All resources are free to download and can be accessed here.
+Another exciting and important development is the addition of digital object identifiers (DOIs) in the latest edition.